Keyboard shortcuts

 • Auto-retry CI checks

-• Create fix tasks if bugbot comments
+• Create persisted fix tasks if CI or Bugbot comments fail

 Step 7: Stop and Resume